easybuilders/easybuild-docs/docs/common-toolchains.md

-Picking a [compiler toolchain][toolchains] to use is one of the first things you (need to) do when starting to use EasyBuild.
-This can be a daunting task, since a whole bunch of toolchains and different toolchain versions are readily available in EasyBuild.
-It may be difficult to determine which toolchain would be most rewarding to use, in terms of stability, performance of the resulting binaries and readily available easyconfig files.
+Picking a [compiler toolchain][toolchains] to use is one of the first things you (need to) do when starting to use SimpleBuild.
+This can be a daunting task, since a whole bunch of toolchains and different toolchain versions are readily available in SimpleBuild.
+It may be difficult to determine which toolchain would be most rewarding to use, in terms of stability, performance of the resulting binaries and readily available simpleconfig files.

-In an attempt to focus the effort of the EasyBuild community, the concept of so-called *common toolchains* was introduced.
+In an attempt to focus the effort of the SimpleBuild community, the concept of so-called *common toolchains* was introduced.

 The idea is to compose and maintain a limited set of specific compiler